V16-P/MovieTimeWebApplication-AngularWithSpringBootApi/README.md

 # MovieTime

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2. and with out standalone

-Using Tools : Angulara, Spring Boot, MY Sql
+# Tools : Angular, Spring Boot, MY Sql.

+#SpringBoot Backend Code Link = https://github.com/V16-P/MovieTime-SpringBootWithAngular.git

+#Description: Movie Time is a web application where the purchase and sale of Movie Tickets take place.
+Through This project we are planning to digitalize this process by Online Tickets Booking.

 ## Development server